1993 Brazilian constitutional referendum: Origin

-The attempted resurrection of the imperial regime came from federal deputy Antônio Henrique Bittencourt da Cunha Bueno (from São Paulo's Democratic Social Party), a member of the Constituent Assembly which approved the 1988 Constitution which put an end to the military regime.
+The attempted resurrection of the imperial monarchy came from federal deputy Antônio Henrique Bittencourt da Cunha Bueno (from São Paulo's Democratic Social Party), a member of the Constituent Assembly which approved the 1988 Constitution to replace the 1967 constitution enacted during the military dictatorship (1964–1985).
 A monarchist since childhood, and son of Antônio Sílvio Cunha Bueno, one of SDP's founders in São Paulo, he decided to propose to his fellow deputies the holding of a referendum to give the people the possibility to choose the form of government they preferred.
-His main argument was that during the reign of Pedro II, Brazil had experienced a period of great stability.
+His main argument was that during the reign of Pedro II, Brazil had experienced a period of great stability and that the republic itself was established through a coup d'état perpetrated by the military.
 Surprisingly, his proposal was included in the new Constitution.
 Bueno managed to convince the Constituent Assembly that, since the Republic had been proclaimed in Brazil by means of a military coup d'état in 1889, without any say of the people, the Brazilian nation should be given the chance of deciding the form of government of their choice.
 Given that, when the Constitution was approved in 1988, the country was in a process of returning to democracy after a long military regime, the idea of giving the people the opportunity to decide their form of government (either choosing the restoration of the monarchy or opting for the republic, an option that would give popular legitimacy to a form of government that had been first imposed in a military coup) gained wide support in the Constituent Assembly.
 Also, several members of the Assembly were in favour of a parliamentary republic (the original drafts of the constitution provided for a parliamentary system of government within a republic, but a vote by the Assembly altered the draft so as to preserve the presidential Executive); those members of the Assembly who favored a parliamentary model and who had been defeated in the system of government vote then supported the proposal that led to the inclusion in the constitution of the provision summoning the referendum.
 The supporters of a parliamentary republic, who desired only a referendum on the system of government (parliamentary or presidential) voted in favour of Bueno's proposal for a question also dealing with the form of government (monarchy or republic), because they reckoned that all monarchists would also vote for a parliamentary model in the system of government question.

-In May 1992, Bueno launched the Parliamentary Monarchist Movement alongside Pedro Gastão of Orléans-Braganza, then head of the Petrópolis branch of the Brazilian Imperial Family and one of the two claimants to the defunct Brazilian throne.
+In May 1992, Bueno launched the Parliamentary Monarchist Movement alongside Prince Pedro Gastão of Orléans-Braganza, then head of the Petrópolis branch of the Brazilian Imperial Family and one of the two claimants to the defunct Brazilian throne.
 According to him, only petistas were able to rival the monarchist militancy.
 On 4 February 1993, President Itamar Franco signed into law the bill N° 8.624, which regulated the holding of the referendum.